AMA Level 1 Modules

 The Python programming language.
 Basic calculations, vectors and matrices, function definitions, basic plotting, python libraries, logical flow, for loops, if statements.

 Differential equations for solving real life problems.
+Numerical solution of ordinary differential equations.

 Computer programming assignments 20%